Caitlyn Jenner: Television and film career

 Additional television and talk show appearances by Jenner include: Nickelodeon's made-for-TV film Gym Teacher: The Movie as well as episodes of Murder, She Wrote, the Lingo Olympic Winners episode, and talk shows such as Hannity and season 1, episode 21 of The Bonnie Hunt Show in 2008.

-Since late 2007, Jenner has starred in the E! reality series Keeping Up with the Kardashians along with wife Kris Jenner, stepchildren Kourtney, Kimberley, Khloé, and Rob Kardashian (from Kris's marriage to attorney Robert Kardashian), and daughters Kylie and Kendall for 160 episodes.
+From late 2007, Jenner has starred in the E! reality series Keeping Up with the Kardashians along with wife Kris Jenner, stepchildren Kourtney, Kimberley, Khloé, and Rob Kardashian (from Kris's marriage to attorney Robert Kardashian), and daughters Kylie and Kendall for 160 episodes.
+Jenner left the show in 2017, after the thirteenth season, due to her and Kris falling out over her memoir.
+She made guest appearances in 2020 and 2021, for the 18th and 20th seasons respectively.

 In 2011, Jenner appeared in the Adam Sandler comedy Jack and Jill in a scene with Al Pacino as an actor in a play.
 Like Can't Stop the Music, the film won the Golden Raspberry Award for Worst Picture and swept every Razzie category.

-In September 2016, Jenner appeared as herself on the Amazon Prime TV series Transparent in a dream sequence during the season three episode "To Sardines and Back".
+In September 2016, Jenner appeared in the Amazon Prime TV series Transparent in a dream sequence during the season three episode "To Sardines and Back".

 In November 2019, it was announced that Jenner would be participating in the nineteenth season of the British version of I'm a Celebrity...Get Me Out of Here! after having previously appeared on the American iteration in 2003.
 Jenner ultimately placed sixth in the competition.

-In 2021, Jenner appeared as a contestant on the fifth season of The Masked Singer as the "Phoenix".
-She was the second contestant to be unmasked and the first of Group B. In addition, she also holds the distinction as the show's first transgender contestant.
-That same year, Jenner also appeared in the Australian version of Big Brother VIP.
-In 2022 she joined Fox News as an on-air contributor.
+In 2021, Jenner appeared as a contestant in season five of The Masked Singer as "Phoenix", being the second contestant to be unmasked and the first of Group B and the show's first transgender contestant.
+That same year, Jenner appeared in the Australian version of Big Brother VIP.
+In 2022, Fox News hired Jenner as an on-air contributor.

+In 2025, Jenner made a guest appearance on her family's Hulu reality series The Kardashians.
+It was the first time she had appeared on-screen with her family since the final season of their previous reality series Keeping Up with the Kardashians.